survivor7777777/mobile-suica-scraper/README.md

 You have to go through the following steps just once.
 1. Get Captcha images as training data
 1. Annotate the Captcha images (automatically by using a prebuild CNN model, or manually by a GUI tool)
-1. Run a preprocessor to have the annotated Captcha images ready as a set of training data for building a CNN model
 1. Build a CNN model from the preprocessed training data.

 Then, you can (repeatedly) run a script (robot) that automatically logs in to the Mobile Suica web application and collects your data from the application.